Founded in 2012, the IGLTA Foundation is the 501(c)3 public charity subsidiary of the International Gay & Lesbian Travel Association.

 Primary Areas of Activity

-The LGBT Travelers’ “Bill of Rights”
+The LGBTQ Travelers’ “Bill of Rights”

-Working with travel-industry partners, the IGLTA Foundation is crafting a set of principles that articulates fundamental rights of LGBT travelers.
+Working with travel-industry partners, the IGLTA Foundation is crafting a set of principles that articulates fundamental rights of LGBTQ travelers.
 Chief among them are personal safety and equal and respectful treatment by governments and businesses.

-Once this set of principles is ratified by the IGLTA Board of Directors and Membership, the IGLTA Foundation will provide funds for the IGLTA staff to work with such partners as the United Nations World Tourism Organization,international tourism organizations and national tourism boards to seek official national-government endorsements of the statement on LGBT Travelers’fundamental rights.
+Once this set of principles is ratified by the IGLTA Board of Directors and Membership, the IGLTA Foundation will provide funds for the IGLTA staff to work with such partners as the United Nations World Tourism Organization,international tourism organizations and national tourism boards to seek official national-government endorsements of the statement on LGBTQ Travelers’fundamental rights.

-When deemed appropriate, the IGLTA Foundation will provide funds to IGLTA to publicize the signatory nations across all traditional and digital media platforms and to attend international consumer and trade exhibitions, where IGLTA will display prominent signage celebrating countries that have ratified the document and encouraging LGBT travelers to visit them.
+When deemed appropriate, the IGLTA Foundation will provide funds to IGLTA to publicize the signatory nations across all traditional and digital media platforms and to attend international consumer and trade exhibitions, where IGLTA will display prominent signage celebrating countries that have ratified the document and encouraging LGBTQ travelers to visit them.

 National Legislation & Human Rights